-Since we’re all interested in preventing workplace incidents and injuries, we thought it would be helfpul to provide the list below and include some suggested training courses for each item.
+Since we’re all interested in preventing workplace incidents and injuries, we thought it would be helpful to provide the list below and include some suggested workplace safety training courses for each item.

 10 Preventable Incidents at Work and How to Prevent Them